jaysoffian/eap_proxy/README.md

 ## Usage

 ```
-usage: eap_proxy [-h] [--ignore-wan-up] [--ignore-start] [--ignore-logoff]
+usage: eap_proxy [-h] [--ignore-wan-has-ip] [--ignore-wan-ping-gateway]
+                 [--ignore-start] [--ignore-logoff] [--restart-dhcp]
-                 [--restart-dhcp] [--set-mac] [--daemon] [--pidfile PIDFILE]
+                 [--set-mac] [--daemon] [--pidfile PIDFILE] [--syslog]
-                 [--syslog] [--promiscuous] [--debug-packets]
+                 [--promiscuous] [--debug-packets]
                  IF_WAN IF_ROUTER

 positional arguments:
   IF_WAN                interface of the AT&T ONT/WAN
   IF_ROUTER             interface of the AT&T router

 optional arguments:
   -h, --help            show this help message and exit

 ignoring router packets:
+  --ignore-wan-has-ip   ignore router packets if IF_WAN.0 has an IP address
+                        assigned
+  --ignore-wan-ping-gateway
-  --ignore-wan-up    ignore router packets if IF_WAN.0 has a reachable default
+                        ignore router packets if IF_WAN.0 has a reachable
-                     gateway
+                        default gateway
   --ignore-start        always ignore EAPOL-Start from router
   --ignore-logoff       always ignore EAPOL-Logoff from router

 configuring IF_WAN.0 VLAN:
-  --restart-dhcp     restart IF_WAN.0 dhclient after receiving EAP-Success if
+  --restart-dhcp        restart IF_WAN.0 dhclient after receiving EAP-Success
-                     IF_WAN.0 does not have a reachable default gateway
+                        if IF_WAN.0 does not have a reachable default gateway
   --set-mac             set IF_WAN.0 MAC to router's MAC

 daemonization:
   --daemon              become a daemon; implies --syslog
   --pidfile PIDFILE     record pid to PIDFILE
   --syslog              log to syslog instead of stderr

 debugging:
   --promiscuous         place interfaces into promiscuous mode instead of
                         multicast
   --debug-packets       print packets in hex format to assist with debugging
 ```